Fukushima Response Strategy

 Hamilton and Rhea Counties, Tennessee and Limestone County, Alabama

-On March 15, 2013, TVA issued a final environmental assessment and finding of no signifcant impact for implementing its response strategy for recent Nuclear Regulatory Commission (NRC) requirements following the March 2011 earthquake and tsunami that struck the Fukushima Dai-ichi electrical power station in Japan.
-The Nuclear Regulatory Commission directed operators of nuclear power plants, including the Tennessee Valley Authority (TVA), to review their procedures, equipment, and facilities and to develop strategies to improve their ability to maintain or restore core cooling, containment, and spent fuel pool cooling capabilities in the event of a severe accident.
+On March 15, 2013, the Tennessee Valley Authority (TVA) issued a final environmental assessment (EA) and finding of no signifcant impact (FONSI) for implementing its response strategy for recent Nuclear Regulatory Commission requirements following the March 2011 earthquake and tsunami that struck the Fukushima Dai-ichi electrical power station in Japan.
+The Nuclear Regulatory Commission directed operators of nuclear power plants, including TVA, to review their procedures, equipment, and facilities and to develop strategies to improve their ability to maintain or restore core cooling, containment, and spent fuel pool cooling capabilities in the event of a severe accident.

 TVA has proposed a strategy for addressing these issues at its Watts Bar Nuclear Plant (WBN), Sequoyah Nuclear Plant (SQN), and Browns Ferry Nuclear Plant (BFN).
 Components of the strategy include evaluating current procedures and facilities and undertaking the following physical actions:

 - Replace certain transformers at SQN.